National Parks

 Sequoia and Kings Canyon National Parks in California

-Located in the southeast California.
-Open 365-days a year and 24-hours a day.
-A 7-day pass for $35 per vehicle, good for both Sequoia and Kings Canyon.
+It is located in southeast California.
+Open 365 days a year and 24 hours a day.
+A 7-day pass for $35 per vehicle is good for both Sequoia and Kings Canyon.

 Sequoia and Kings Canyon Planning Guide